 - This course is only open to UK nationals, EC nationals and those who have indefinite leave to remain in the UK; we do not sponsor student visas.

 Do I need to purchase any study materials?

 Everything required to complete the Theory element of the course is sent out in the enrolment pack.
-The enrolment pack includes a Student Book Bag, large number of Textbooks, Modules, Student Handbook, Getting started Guide, and details of how to access our e-Journals.
+The enrolment pack includes a Student Book Bag, printed Textbooks, Modules, Student Handbook, Getting started Guide, and details of how to access our e-Journals.

 How long will the course take me?

-We encourage students to spend one month per Module as this entails a specific topic along with a Portfolio on the content studied.
-The time given to complete the theory aspect is 12 months, however one may complete the theory in less time if their circumstances enable them to.
+Students have twelve months to successfully complete the theory element.
+We therefore encourage students to complete on module per month, as this entails a specific topic along with a Portfolio on the content studied.
+Whilst the the time given to complete the theory aspect is 12 months, one may complete the theory in less time if their circumstances enable them to.